Introduction

 Jiao Rui (PhD in Film Studies; Lecturer, School of Liberal Arts, Renmin University of China)

-Jiao Rui is a lecturer and master’s supervisor at the School of Liberal Arts, Renmin University of China.
-She is a film scholar whose research focuses on film aesthetics, literary and art theory, and cultural studies.
+Jiao Rui is a lecturer and master’s supervisor at the School of Liberal Arts, Renmin University of China, and film scholar specializing in film aesthetics, literary and art theory, and cultural studies.
 She holds a PhD in Film Studies from the THALIM Research Center (Theories and Histories of Arts and Literatures of Modernity), jointly operated by the École Normale Supérieure and Université Sorbonne Nouvelle-Paris 3, and previously earned her degree in Chinese Language and Literature from Peking University.

-Her academic works have been published in both domestic and international journals, including Literary and Art Studies, Contemporary Cinema, Film Art, Journal of Chinese Cinemas and more.
-In addition to her research, she has been actively involved in international film festivals such as the Hainan Island International Film Festival, working to foster cross-cultural dialogue and sustainable exchange within the global film industry.
+Her research as appeared in both domestic and international journals, including Literary and Art Studies, Contemporary Cinema, Film Art, and the Journal of Chinese Cinemas.
+Alongside her academic work, she is a long-time participant in international film festivals such as the Hainan Island International Film Festival, where she contributes to fostering cross-cultural dialogue and sustainable exchange within the global film industry.

 Wang Youyou (Curator of Public Practice, UCCA)